tmaximini/tmaximini.github.io/_posts/2014-12-29-improving-scroll-performance-for-lists-in-ionic-framework.markdown

 The main reason for that is not always bad browsers or old hardware but too often it is unperformant and badly optmized code.
 There are a lot of things to consider when writing performant web applications, especially for lower end devices.
 We'll get to that in a minute.

 ## Ionic, just UI?
-When yoiu talk to people about Ionic, they will probably tell you something in the veins of "iOS7.css" or "that's just an UI Layer around Angular".
+When you talk to people about Ionic, they will probably tell you something in the veins of "iOS7.css" or "that's just an UI Layer around Angular".
 Which is kind of true as a huge part of Ionic is about giving you a beautiful, iOS7'ish look.
 Basically it is an opinionated collection of Angular directives and css classes that cover a lot of use cases when building an app.
 [Swipeable boxes](http://ionicframework.com/docs/api/directive/ionSlideBox/), [pull-to-refresh lists](http://ionicframework.com/docs/api/directive/ionRefresher/), [tab navigations](http://ionicframework.com/docs/api/directive/ionTabs/) [etc](http://ionicframework.com/docs/api/directive/ionSideMenus/).
 You name it.
 What I especially like about Ionic so far is its [excellent documentation](http://ionicframework.com/docs/), the amount of [learning resources](http://learn.ionicframework.com/), the cli tooling and the active community (#ionic at Freenode).